 In part, perhaps, I agree, but political/royal intrigue is by no means a new element to the High Fantasy – though Professor Tolkien himself did not employ it.
 It is the Spirit, the soul, the lesson of the writing that matters.

 GRRM's work teaches of opposite, offering a cold and cynical view of humanity coupled with the apparent lesson that the honorable and compassionate usually end with their heads upon a stake.
 It teaches that treachery is profitable and that morals do not pay and are near powerless to effect the wider world.
 It humanizes and sympathizes with rapists, oathbreakers, and murderers.
-I fundamentally reject this message and so name GRRM the Anti-Tolkien and a traitor to the High Fantasy.
+I fundamentally reject this message and so name GRRM the Anti-Tolkien and a traitor to the High Fantasy, guilty of the Treason of the Intellectuals and Isengard.
 Yet what I find most ironic, in a darkly amusing manner, is that George R. R. Martin says that he revers The Lord of the Rings.
 He calls himself a "friendly critic" and acknowledges that Tolkien is the Father of Modern Fantasy, but asks also "What was Aragorn’s tax policy?"
 He says "Ruling is hard.
 This was maybe my answer to Tolkien, whom, as much as I admire him, I do quibble with.
 Lord of the Rings had a very medieval philosophy: that if the king was a good man, the land would prosper.
 We look at real history and it’s not that simple."

 The Kinslaying at Alqualondë |